 EDC , or “everyday carry,” flashlights are incredibly useful tools that every adult should have.
-If you don’t have one or if you haven’t replaced yours in several years, now is the time because the technology has improved to an almost unbelievable amount in the span of only a couple of years.
+If you don’t have one or if you haven’t replaced yours in several years, now is the time.
+The technology has improved to an almost unbelievable amount in the span of only a couple of years.

-Quick comparative chart of the Best EDC Flashlights Of 2017
+🔦 A Quick Comparison of the Best EDC Flashlights

 |EDC Flashlights||Lumens||Weight||Length||Bulb Type||Battery Type|